All Episodes

 Look at me.

-I'm gonna take the commercial timeout now.
+I'm going to take the commercial timeout now.

-Hopefully during the commercial time, we'll get back here before Wiener quits.
+Hopefully during the commercial time, we'll get back here before Weiner quits, before he announces his resignation.

 I thought he would have started by now, but he hasn't.

-So we'll take a brief time out here.
+So we'll take a brief timeout here.

-We'll come back and deal with whatever's happening at the Wiener podium when we get back.
+We'll come back and deal with whatever's happening at the Wiener Podium when we get back.

 And we're back.

-We did it still hasn't pulled out there.
+It still hasn't pulled out there.

 Wiener still hasn't pulled out.